 Scientists attribute C-diff’s spread to unnecessary and incorrect use of antibiotics, which can wipe out beneficial bacteria in the gut, opening an opportunity for C. difficile to infect the colon.
 While C-diff isn’t (yet) drug-resistant, stronger strains of this bacteria are emerging, and the CDC recently identified it as one of the country’s top 3 “urgent threat” microbes, meaning it is at risk of becoming a drug-resistant superbug which poses “an immediate public health threat that requires urgent and aggressive action.”

 Once C-diff colonizes the colon, it releases toxins that cause inflammation and damage to the colon’s mucosal lining.
-All this overuse of antibiotics is threatening doctors’ ability to combat infections, according to the CDC’s recent 114-page report, which was written for the general public and offered the first comprehensive picture of drug resistance in the U.S.
+All this overuse of antibiotics is threatening doctors’ ability to combat infections, according to a 114-page book issued by the Centers for Disease Control.
+The report, written for the general public, offered the first comprehensive picture of drug resistance in the U.S.

 Download this expert FREE guide, Abdominal Pain: Diverticulitis, stomach ulcer, gastritis, gallbladder pain, and GERD—symptoms and treatments.